 Free stuff: Health copy for your readers

-CNPA has joined with other state press associations to offer a regular article on rural health issues of interest to your readers.
+CNPA and other state press associations offer a regular article on rural health issues of interest to your readers.
 There is no charge for the material.

-National health reporters such as Trudy Lieberman will create bi-weekly news stories, some with important graphics, to help readers better understand the health issues in their community, state and nation.
+National health reporters such as Wendell Potter will create bi-weekly news stories to help readers better understand the health issues in their community, state and nation.